tldr-pages/tldr/pages/common/ls.md

 `ls -r`

-- List folders only without their contents in the current folder
+- List folders only, without their contents

 `ls -d */`